Animal Forensics: Non-accidental injury

 The estimated time to complete this course is 15-20 hours, therefore the course will be open for 8 weeks.
 This course is the second part in the 3-part animal forensics series.
 Part 3 will be delivered in October 2018.

-This program has been submitted (but not yet approved) for 20 hours of continuing education credit in jurisdictions which recognise AAVSB RACE approval; however participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
-Call the CVE on +61 2 9351 7979 for further information.
+This program was reviewed and approved by the AAVSB RACE program for 10 hours of continuing education.
+Participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
+Please contact the AAVSB RACE program if you have any comments/concerns regarding this program’s validity or relevancy to the veterinary profession.

 |Recent Grad / Part-time Member||$289|